heptarch/heptarch.github.io/drafts/latent.md

 </div>
 </div>

 Photography and AI art are similar in many ways.
-Both confer access to finished results via machine;
+Both confer access to finished results via machine, and have encountered tremendous resistance from those trained in the traditional arts.

 <figure>
     <div style="text-align:center"><img src